 Aikido Success Blueprint gives you Key Action Steps on how to fast-track your aiki skills.
 It offers you an ebook, video, and audio gold-mine of wisdom!

-When Andre Nocquet saw O-Sensei's way of working, and his amazing mastery of everyone, he thought how extraordinary he was, and very different from other people.
+When Andre Nocquet saw O-Sensei's way of working, and his amazing mastery of everyone, he thought how extraordinary he was, and very different.

 He said that if there is no spirit and heart in aikido it becomes just a physical exercise, which is the reason that there is no competition.
 It was clear that technique is important, but it is still secondary.

 He was asked to do research at the National Library on the Martial Arts of the western European countries since the 15th Century in order to make a comparative study with Japanese Techniques.
 He submitted a report to the Japanese Ministry of education through the Japanese Embassy in France.

 In 1962, Andre Nocquet received from Morihei Ueshiba, the title general representative of the World Aikido Headquarters for France.

-In 1971, with the assistance of several foreign teachers, he established the European Aikido Union.
-He conducted courses for the National Parachutist Union, and the National Police, and demonstrated combat principles at the St-Maixent Military School.
+In 1971, with the help of foreign teachers, he established the European Aikido Union.
+He conducted courses for the National Parachutist Union, and the National Police, and demonstrated combat principles at St-Maixent Military School.

 Over the course of several years, Andre Nocquet gave lectures in France and Europe on the spirit of non-violence, stressing the theme of International assistance & friendship.

-In 1982, as President of the European Aikido Union, he is named Knight of the National Order of merit for exceptional services rendered to the Ministry of Youth and Sports.
+As President of European Aikido Union, was named Knight of the National Order of merit for exceptional services rendered to the Ministry of Youth and Sports.